Caprellidae: Reproduction and growth

 Mating can only occur when the female is between the new and hardened exoskeletons, which both male and female molt in order to grow.
-After mating the female will brood the fertilized eggs within her brood pouch.
-The young will hatch and emerged as juvenile adults.
+After mating the female will brood the fertilised eggs within her brood pouch.
+The young will hatch and emerge as juvenile adults.
 After mating, the female in some species have been known to kill the males by injecting venom from a claw within their gnathopod.

 Taxonomy

 Caprellidae is classified under the superfamily Caprelloidea which belongs to the infraorder Caprellida of the suborder Corophiidea.
 Caprellidae contains 1345 genera in three subfamilies.